Advocacy Committee for Racial Ethnic Concerns (ACREC)

 - May respond to particular issues at the request of the General Assembly, the Presbyterian Mission Agency Board, or on its own initiative.

 - Works with the Stated Clerk, the Moderator of the General Assembly and the Executive Director of the Presbyterian Mission Agency to provide information and assistance as they fulfill their responsibilities to communicate and interpret General Assembly policies on issues that impact people of color.

 - Assists the Advisory Committee on Social Witness Policy to maintain an up-to-date and accurate compilation of General Assembly policy on racial justice concerns and provide information to the church as requested.

-- Works with the Advocacy Committee for Women’s Concerns to help the church maintain a strong prophetic witness for social justice, especially in issues pertinent to women.
+- Works with the Advocacy Committee for Women’s Concerns to help the church maintain a strong prophetic witness for social justice.

 ACREC consists of twelve elected members: